QTraceHelp/Help/suppliers.md

 (GS1: An organization that provides goods or services.)

-At a minimum, food product Suppliers register, upload, and share the following information in QTrace:
+At a minimum, the following Supplier information is uploaded to QTrace:

 1. **Unique Product Identifiers**